-“The fact that I can create a world from my head, where people would actually want to go, makes me feel I’ve achieved something indeed.”
+“That I can create a world, from my head, where people would actually want to go, makes me feel like I’ve achieved something.”